 New South Wales Worrigee home residents, Michael and Clayton, transformed their front garden by removing all the weeds, fertilising the soil and planting new seedlings and flowers.
 With support from lifestyle assistants, the men dug the holes and mixed dynamic lifter into the dirt.
 They teased the roots of the plants so that they would have plenty of access to the fertiliser and could start growing straight away.
 The two housemates opted for plants that work as ground covers, to try and stop weeds taking over their garden.
 They have also planted natives, which will attract local wildlife and provide beautiful screening for everyone at the home to enjoy.
 Michael and Clayton take turns watering their new plants and are proud of their new independence and responsibility.

-Queensland’s Wellington Point Day Program clients took their gardening to the next level and created a sensational fairy garden!
-After a visit with lifestyle assistants to their local Bunnings to pick up supplies, clients began to paint pots with a variety of colours and designs.
-The pots will include beautiful succulents to create a magical garden space where clients can retreat for time alone or share with their friends.
-The fairy garden will soon have its own fairy door and miniature fairies surrounded by rocks painted by clients who attend the site.
+Queensland’s Wellington Point Lifestyle Centre customers took their gardening to the next level and created a sensational fairy garden!
+After a visit with lifestyle assistants to their local Bunnings to pick up supplies, customers began to paint pots with a variety of colours and designs.
+The pots will include beautiful succulents to create a magical garden space where customers can retreat for time alone or share with their friends.
+The fairy garden will soon have its own fairy door and miniature fairies surrounded by rocks painted by customers who attend the site.